Terezín

 Terezín ([ˈtɛrɛziːn]; Theresienstadt) is a town in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
-It has about 2,800 inhabitants.
+It has about 2,900 inhabitants.
 It is a former military fortress composed of the citadel and adjacent walled garrison town.
-The town centre is well preserved and is protected by law as an urban monument reservation.
-Terezin is most infamously the location of the Nazis' notorious Theresienstadt Ghetto.
+The town centre is well preserved and is protected as an urban monument reservation.
+Terezín is most infamously the location of the Nazis' Theresienstadt Ghetto.

-Administrative parts
+Administrative division

-Villages of České Kopisty, Nové Kopisty and Počaply are administrative parts of Terezín.
+Terezín consists of four municipal parts (in brackets population according to the 2021 census):